 Geocaching is like a treasure hunt with a GPS.
 People, called cachers, hide plastic containers of various sizes and mark their location with a GPS.
 It sounds really strange, but once you try it, it’s a blast!

 While on a trip on New Orleans, I was able to step foot on the roof of the tallest building in the city to find a geocache.
 I also got the best 360 degree view of the city that most people never see.

-To participate go to Geocaching.com and make an account.
-It's completely free and there is plenty of information on the site to give you a full explanation.
+To participate in this everyday adventure go to Geocaching.com and make an account.
+It’s completely free and there is plenty of information on the site to give you a full explanation.
 Then, using your smartphone download the app and get rolling.
 Have fun!

 16. Build a Campfire

 A good campfire brings me back to the Girl Scout Camp I went to growing up.
 Everyone gathered around the fire roasting s’mores and singing songs.
 Invite friends over, make your favorite adult beverage and relax.
 If someone has a guitar, tell them to bring it.
 As the light of the day fades the stars and crickets will come out to complete the campfire vibe.

 If you’re serious about your backyard campfires.
 Try building your own with these simple instructions from the DIY Network.

 I don’t care where you live, there are festivals and fairs happening all the time!
 As I write this I know there are 2 fairs and 1 festival going on near me next weekend.
 Food Festivals are my personal favorite because of all the yummy snacks!
 I have a few friends that are music fanatics that are always going to Festivals.
 In the U.S. during the summer we love a good Fair!
 You can go just for the carnival rides or you can get in on the action and submit a personal creation for judging.
 Last year my twist on bread and butter pickles won best in preserves at the Bondville Fair in Bondville, VT!